John King, Realtor — KingRealtor757

 Great Neck Park

-70+ acres of community parkland with basketball courts, sand volleyball courts, picnic areas, a large playground, open fields, and walking paths.
-One of the most beloved community parks in the northern Virginia Beach corridor — heavily used by families on weekends and the kind of outdoor space that makes Great Neck feel like a genuinely livable neighborhood rather than just a collection of houses.
+70+ acres of community parkland with basketball, sand volleyball, picnic areas, a large playground, open fields, and walking paths — one of the most beloved parks in northern Virginia Beach.

 🛒